Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 Finding Out How to Eat Healthy When Traveling

-Running kids to sports practices, attending “home” and “away” games for four competitive athletes, playing a traveling, competitive sport myself, and traveling all over the country giving lectures for six years, made me get creative about staying healthy travel food while on the road.
+Running kids to sports practices, attending “home” and “away” games for four competitive athletes, playing a traveling, competitive sport myself, and traveling all over the country giving lectures for six years, forced me to get creative about eating healthy travel food while on the road.

 How do I feed myself and my family well when I’m on the go and away from home so often?

-I’ve been asked this question countless times, and I’m happy to share with you my strategies.
+I’ve been asked this question countless times, and I’m happy to share my strategies.

 Packing for a Healthy Road Trip

-Car trips are easier to plan for than plane trips because they are conducive to bringing coolers and a box of ingredients and equipment, and quarts of green smoothies for your first few days.
+Car trips are easier to plan for than plane trips because they are conducive to bringing coolers and a box of ingredients and equipment.
+You can even pack quarts of green smoothies for your first few days.

 You can eat healthy travel food even on long car trips, like one we took to Disneyland.